 \section{Minimizers}

 We will consider three different notions of minimizers associated with the above energy functionals.
-We start defining the first two.
+We start by defining the first two.

-\begin{definition} A pair $(K,u)$ in an open set $\Omega\subset \mathbb R^2$ will be called: \begin{itemize} \item an {\em (absolute) minimizer} of the functional $E_\param$ if for every bounded open $U\subset \Omega$ and for every pair $(J,v)$ such that $\overline{J\Delta K} \cup \supp (u-v) \subset \subset U$ we have
+\begin{definition} A pair $(u,K)$ in an open set $\Omega\subset \mathbb R^2$ will be called: \begin{itemize} \item an {\em (absolute) minimizer} of the functional $E_\param$ if for every bounded open $U\subset \Omega$ and for every pair $(v, J)$ such that $\overline{J\Delta K} \cup \supp (u-v) \subset \subset U$ we have

-\item a {\em restricted minimizer} if \eqref{e:minimizer} holds for those $(J,v)$ with the additional property that the number of connected components of $J$ does not exceed that of $K$. \end{itemize} \end{definition}
+\item a {\em restricted minimizer} if \eqref{e:minimizer} holds for those $(v,J)$ with the additional property that the number of connected components of $J$ does not exceed that of $K$. \end{itemize} \end{definition}

+\begin{remark} Strictly speaking our definition of restricted minimizers in $\Omega$ can be made sense even if $K$ has an infinite number of connected components: in the latter case we understand that any competitor is allowed, and thus $(u,K)$ is an absolute minimizer.
+Clearly the interest in restricted minimizers lies in the cases where the number of connected components is finite.
+In many statements this assumption is however not needed and we will omit it: it will instead be spelled out explicitly when it is needed. \end{remark} Absolute minimizers are generally just called minimizers in the literature and we will often use the same convention: we will add the adjective absolute only when we want to emphasize that we can compare its energy with any competitor.
 Obviously a minimizer is also a restricted minimizer, while the converse is instead false in general.
 Note that the value of the functional is invariant under the addition of $\mathcal{H}^1$-null sets, which creates an annoying technicality when dealing with regulary issues.
-Assume for instance that $(\emptyset,u)$ is an absolute minimizer of $E_0$.
+Assume for instance that $(u,\emptyset)$ is an absolute minimizer of $E_0$.
 Then $u$ is a classical harmonic function and so our pair is as smooth as desirable.
-However, if $K$ is any $\mathcal{H}^1$ null set, then $(K,u)$ is as well an absolute minimizer, so that we have several other minimizers with sets $K$ which can be quite irregular.
+However, if $K$ is any $\mathcal{H}^1$ null set, then $(u,K)$ is as well an absolute minimizer, so that we have several other minimizers with sets $K$ which can be quite irregular.
 In order to avoid this issue we wish to normalize minimizers in an appropriate way, throwing away ``unnecessary pieces'' of $K$.